An Environmental Monitoring Network for Quantum Gas Experiments and Devices

-\paragraph{\normalfont{\textbf{Database architecture}}} Once the individual measurements have been taken at local nodes in each laboratory, it is important that they are reliably imported to a TSDB for storage.
-In this network, a central `collector' microprocessor receives data transfer strings via the LAN and sends them to a Raspberry Pi using serial communication.
-Python programming scripts are used to parse the data string into separate variables, standardise the format, and enter them into a database server.
-The database operates on a backed-up network drive running a TSDB software, InfluxDB \cite{InfluxDB}, using an application programming interface (API) through a hypertext transfer protocol (HTTP) endpoint.
+\paragraph{\normalfont{\textbf{Database architecture}}} Once the individual measurements have been taken at local nodes and sensors in each laboratory and transferred to the collector microcontroller over UDP LAN, as described in the previous section, it is important that they are then reliably imported to a time-series database (TSDB) for storage and management.
+The collector is connected directly to a `parser' device, based on a Raspberry Pi, using a USB serial communication bridge, which allows a single point of contact from the isolated LAN to the outside internet.
+The collector transfers any received measurement strings over to the parser, at which point Python programming scripts \cite{Barrett2021} are used to parse the data strings into separate variables, standardise the format, and enter them into a TSDB.
+The database is an instance of the open-source tool \textit{InfluxDB} \cite{InfluxDB}, which is running elsewhere on a network server with a backup storage drive.
+InfluxDB provides an application programming interface (API), and we use the Python library \textit{Requests} \cite{ReitzRequests} to easily post newly-parsed data to the hypertext transfer protocol (HTTP) endpoint of the API with commands of the form

+where the user inputs the IP address, port number, and database name of the InfluxDB instance.

-The TSDB software is optimised to efficiently write, compress, and store data, whilst also keeping it readily available for fast querying.
+The TSDB software was chosen because it is optimised to efficiently write, compress, and store data, whilst also keeping it readily available for fast querying.
 This is important when maintaining historical data over years of use.
 The format is easily scalable and data points can be tagged and grouped for simple management.
 InfluxDB query language is simple, easy to integrate into existing analysis code, and similar to existing database languages such as structured query language (SQL).
-The software time-stamps all data on entry, ensures they are backed up regularly and is capable of down sampling historic data to preserve storage space.

-A system of ten measurement devices, capturing an average of ten measurements each at 20 s intervals, requires \textasciitilde 6.25 GB of storage space per year.
-Each data entry is stored with the form:
+Each data entry is stored in the database with general the form: